 Require the IOUs to adopt the following technical requirements for telemetry for systems larger than 1 MWac:

-Facilities can report measurements in 15-minute increments using customer-owned, non-revenue-grade metering and a data aggregation device comparable to the remote terminal unit currently required by SCE.
+Facilities can report measurements in 15-minute increments using customer-owned, non-revenue-grade metering and a data aggregation device comparable to the serial device server currently required by SCE.

 Customers can choose to connect the reporting device to the utility Energy Management System via cellular modem or dedicated internet connection.